 ComfortDelGro will remain committed to enhancing its social licence to operate through various meaningful engagements with our local communities.
-Moving forward, we aim to continuously expand our engagement and participation in local social causes, creating greater value within communities we operate in.
-In doing so, we hope to advance the practice of good corporate 62 citizenry and create long lasting positive impacts as best we can.
+In doing so, we hope to advance the practice of good corporate citizenry and create long lasting positive impacts as best we can.